da380/SLReciprocityGJI/README.md

 within the  paper.
 This can be done either with the Jupyter notebook, MakeFigures.ipynb, or using the Python script, MakeFigures.py, which saves the figures to a chosen directory.

-Functions needed to solve the (generalised) fingerprint problem at contained in SLmod.py.
-There is also RFmod.py which contains functions for generating Gaussian random fields on a sphere, this being, optionally, used within the main scripts to test the methods against random changes of ice thickness.
+Functions needed to solve the (generalised) fingerprint problem are contained in SLmod.py.
+Also included is RFmod.py which contains functions for generating Gaussian random fields on a sphere; these are, optionally, used within the main scripts to test the methods against random changes of ice thickness.

 Values for the present day sea level and ice thickness have been taken from the